Last updated: May 4, 2026

 - What it is: An extra homestead exemption for older homeowners.

-- Who can get it: Homeowners age 65 or older who own and occupy the home as a residence and are liable for the tax under the state senior exemption rules.
+- Who can get it: Homeowners age 65 or older who own and occupy the home as a residence and are liable for the tax.

 - How it helps: It reduces EAV by $8,000 in Cook and contiguous counties, or $5,000 in all other counties.
 It usually works with the General Homestead Exemption.

 - How to apply: Filing rules change by county.
-Cook County auto-renews the Senior Exemption after it is granted, while Lake County says there is no annual renewal.
+Cook County says the Senior Exemption auto-renews after it is granted, with tax year 2025 applications due May 15, 2026.
+Lake County says its Senior Homestead Exemption does not require an annual renewal.

 - What to gather: Proof of age, proof of ownership, tax bill or PIN, and trust papers if the home is held in trust.